 Personally, I never want to look back on a situation where I had chosen escape and wish for a do-over so I could embrace it.
 It happens, but I want to minimize it the best that I can.

-It’s the end of week five of the Wilderness Bushcraft Semester and our mid-semester break is winding down.
+It’s the end of week four of the Wilderness Bushcraft Semester.
 We’ll be doing solos soon.
 I hope everyone chooses well.